– Click on the image to enlarge or purchase –

 The property remained in the Owens family until 1951.
 At this time, Miss Margaret Thomas, George Owens’ granddaughter bequeathed it to the Telfair Museum of Art.

-Now a National Historic Landmark, the Owens Thomas House is now a museum.
+Designated a National Historic Landmark in 1976, the Owens Thomas House is now a museum.
 The exhibits include many of the Owens family furnishings along with both American and English pieces dating from 1750 to 1830 which would have been available during the early years of the property.
+The house is also is also part of the Savannah Historic District.